arcralch/docker-ubuntu-novnc/README.md

-This repository is building image in Docker, It is basing SO Ubuntu 18.04 with novnc and vncthis
+This repository is building image in Docker, It is basing SO Ubuntu 18.04 with novnc and vnc

 ===Download Image===